YuanfeiLin/VR_Oculus_LogiTech/README.md

-# VR_Oculus
+# VR_Oculus_LogiTech
-Unity with C#, expanded with Oculus' VR hardware.
+Unity with C#, expanded with Oculus' and LogiTech's VR hardware.